-Off-campus GSM events are only covered by insurance if the event is UC Sponsored and UC Supervised.
-Off campus club events are not covered by insurance, but in many cases the contracted venue will offer event insurance or will have suggestions regarding event insurance.
+Off-campus GSM events are only covered by insurance if the event is UC Sponsoredand UC Supervised.
+Off campus club events are not covered by campus insurance, but in many cases the contracted venue will offer event insurance or will suggest insurance vendors.

-Securing a Venue
+Securing a Venue on the UC Operated Campuses

-Events in Gallagher Hall or Bishop Ranch Facilities
+Events in Gallagher Hall (Full-Time Program Facility) or Bishop Ranch Facilities (Bay Area Program Facility)